Yahyaa-Tarsoo/Thread-Pool-in-C/README.md

 (going from 16 to 32 threads barely changes anything: 15.35s vs 15.26s).

 This isn't a flaw in the thread pool, it's a hardware ceiling.
 My CPU only has 6 "real" performance cores.
-Two of those can each juggle 2 threads at once, so the chip reports 16 logical threads total, but that's not the same as 16 independent cores.
+Those can each juggle 2 threads at once, so the chip reports 16 logical threads total, but that's not the same as 16 independent cores.
 Once every task queued up needs a thread and all 6 performance cores are already busy, additional threads are just splitting